-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Pure Nickel Inc. as at November 30, 2015 and 2014, and its financial performance and its cash flows for the years ended November 30, 2015 and 2014, in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Pure Nickel Inc. as at November 30, 2016 and 2015, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.